ThorntonLab/ThorntonLab.github.io/_posts/2018-06-12-VPNonLinux.md

 configure your VPN under the user settings, and it'll even save your password and which VPN connection you want, for the case where your institution has several options.

+So far, this solution has given much more stable connections.
+The recovery of a connection after putting the laptop to sleep works, too!
+(Although this only works up until the host kills connections that have been dormant too long.)